-- A total of (17) public facilities & improvements projects were underway in FY 2020-21, of those, (9) were completed including extended project from FY 2019-20 and (8) are still underway.
+- A total of (17) public facilities & improvements projects were underway in FY 2021-22, of those, (4) were completed including extended project from FY 2020-24 and (9) are still underway.
 These projects included ADA accessibility improvements, alleys, curbs/gutters, sidewalks, recreational facilities, senior center and community center(s).
-A total of \$801,920 was expended for these projects in this program year. - (10)- housing rehabilitations projects were underway, of those, (6) were completed in FY 2020-21 and (4) are still underway.
-The (6) were completed expending a total \$502,101 in this project year. - A total of (7) economic development were underway in FY 2020-21, and all (7) are underway. - A total of seven (17) public service projects were undertaken 6 were completed in program year 2020-21 and 11 CDBG-CV are in process.
+A total of \$832,376 was expended for these projects in this program year.
+A total of (9)- housing rehabilitations projects were underway, of those, (4) were completed in FY 2021-22 and (5) are still underway.
+The (4) were completed expending a total \$336,630 in this project year. - A total of (10) economic development were underway in FY 2021-22, 8 were comp[Irted and 2 are still underway.
+A total of \$586,210 was expended in the program year. - A total of (28) public service projects were undertaken 14 were completed in program year 2021-22 and 14 CDBG-CV are in process.
 Public services included senior services, health/ mental health services, employment and educational services, homeless shelters and programs, childcare services, youth services and CDBG-CV activities to prepare for, respond to and recover from ther COVID-19 pandemic.
-A total of \$483,115 was expended. - One (1) project, administration was under taken to affirmatively further fair housing; a total of \$52,000 was expended.
+A total of \$305,598 was expended. - A total of (1) project, administration was under taken to affirmatively further fair housing; a total of \$52,000 was expended. - A total of (16) project administration was underway, of those 10 were completed in program year and 6 are still underway.
+A total of \$795,969 was expended in program year.